 Let’s try to debunk some of the most popular myths about Phuket.
-As you will see below, they are often the consequence of people only seeing a fraction of the island, make generic statements, and social network does the rest.
-We understand that not everyone might agree on the content of this page.
-It is based on 25 years of living here, observing the changes and researching to help travellers making the best possible holidays.
+As you will see below, they are often the consequence of people only seeing a fraction of the island, making generic statements, and social media doing the rest.
+We understand that not everyone will agree on the content of this page based on 25 years of research to help travellers make the best possible holidays.

 What’s true: ‘The beaches of Phuket are crowded’ is a statement we hear remarkably often.
-Indeed some of them can be packed, with rows of beach chairs (in the allowed areas), vendors, jet skis and parasailing buzzing all day.
+Indeed some of them can be packed, with rows of beach chairs (in the allowed areas), vendors, jet skis, and parasailing buzzing all day.
 Those beaches are mostly in the south half of the island.
 Patong Beach is the best-known one, and during high season, Kata, Karon, Kamala, and even Nai Harn beaches can be full of people.

-What’s true: The tourist hubs of Phuket can be more expensive than the rest of Thailand, and yes, there are now luxury malls where prices may be almost as high as in your home country.
+What’s true: The tourist hubs of Phuket can be more expensive than the rest of Thailand, and there are now luxury malls where prices may be almost as high as in your home country.
 Transportation is also known to be ridiculously expensive.

 What’s true: Thai food is indeed spicy, and Phuket is known for preparing some excellent but fierce dishes like Gaeng Som and Kaeng Pa (also known as Jungle Curry).
 These southern dishes are so evilly spicy; even Thai people talk about them with a laugh.

-BUT: Thankfully there are also a lot of great recipes that don’t use any chillies: the most popular is, of course, the beloved Pad Thai and the delicious chicken rice (see Phuket Town Chicken Rice).
-If you can’t find any of those, you still need to eat so say ‘Mai Ped’ (not spicy), rather than aiming at the next Mc Donald’s out of despair.
+BUT: Thankfully, there are also a lot of great recipes that don’t use any chillies: the most popular is, of course, the beloved Pad Thai and the delicious chicken rice (see Phuket Town Chicken Rice).
+If you can’t find any of those, you still need to eat, so say ‘Mai Ped’ (not spicy), rather than aiming at the next McDonald’s out of despair.
 See a list of great Thai Food (a mix of spicy and not spicy for now)

 6. You should bargain for everything

-TRUE: If you shop at the market or in the street, you should bargain hard, but you will be surprised how little you will need to during your holiday.
+TRUE: If you shop at the market or in the street, you should bargain hard, but you will be surprised how little you will need to do during your holiday.
 Bargain with your Tuk Tuk as well.

 Expecting rain every day during raining season in Phuket is another misconception and a permanent worry for first-timers.
 Not one day passes we don’t receive a message asking how much it will rain during low season (as we instead call it here).

-What’s true: Phuket is better known for beaches, warm weather and nightlife and culture is not what people have first in mind when coming on holiday.
+What’s true: Phuket is better known for beaches, warm weather and nightlife, and culture is not what people have first in mind when coming on holiday.